Mardi Gras in the United States

-Mardi Gras in the United States is not observed nationally across the country, largely due to the country's Protestant and Anglo-Saxon roots.
-Mardi Gras and Carnival are mostly Catholic holidays, while the United States has a Protestant-majority population (the season is known as Fastelavn in the Evangelical Lutheran tradition and Shrovetide in the Anglican & Methodist denominations).
-However, a number of cities and regions in the U.S. have notable Mardi Gras or Carnival celebrations.
+Mardi Gras in the United States is celebrated in a number of cities and regions in the country.
 Most of these places trace their Mardi Gras celebrations to French, Spanish, and other Catholic colonial influences on the settlements over their history.

-The earliest Carnival celebration in North America occurred at a place on the west bank of the Mississippi River about 60 mi downriver from where New Orleans is today; this Mardi Gras on March 3, 1699, and in honor of this holiday, Pierre Le Moyne, Sieur d'Iberville, a 38-year-old French Canadian, named the spot Point du Mardi Gras (French: "Mardi Gras Point") near Fort Jackson.
-The earliest organized Carnival celebrations occurred in Mobile, then the capitol of French Louisiana known as Fort Louis de la Mobile, where in 1704 the first known Carnival secret society (Masque de la Mobile).
-In 1856, six Mobile natives established the first secret society, or krewe, in New Orleans, the Mistick Krewe of Comus.
+The earliest Carnival celebration in North America are said to have occurred at a place on the west bank of the Mississippi River about 60 mi downriver from where New Orleans is today.
+This Mardi Gras was celebrated on March 3, 1699, and in honor of this holiday, Pierre Le Moyne d'Iberville, a 38-year-old French Canadian, named the spot Point du Mardi Gras (French: "Mardi Gras Point") near Fort Jackson.

+The earliest organized Carnival celebrations occurred in Mobile, then the capitol of French Louisiana known as Fort Louis de la Mobile, where in 1704 the first known Carnival secret society (Masque de la Mobile) was formed.
+In 1856, six Protestant businessmen established the first secret society, or krewe, in New Orleans, the Mistick Krewe of Comus.

 Former French and Spanish colonies such as Pensacola, Biloxi, and settlements along the Gulf Coast all followed suit in incorporating Carnival into their annual celebrations, which today have developed either separate traditions or variations of them from one another.
 In addition, modern activities generally vary from city to city across the U.S.